Minzhao1995/Minzhao1995.github.io/index.md

 </center>
 <center>Flowchart of cross-view semantic information fusion (take the road category as an example) </center>

-To improve the precision of semantic segmentation, based on a LiDAR projection image, the semantic information from aerial view is fused with multiple ground views via Bayesian update.
+To improve the precision of semantic segmentation, based on a spherical projection image, the semantic information from aerial view is fused with multiple ground views via Bayesian update.

 # Projects